 - A description providing the context and the solution.

-- An AFFECTED RESOURCES section that links to resources within the appropriate DevTools context, such as the Network panel.
+- An AFFECTED RESOURCES section that links to resources within the appropriate DevTools context, such as the Network, Sources, Elements, and other panels.

 - Links to further guidance.